 - If you do not have an opportunity to meet your favorite employer, you can still apply for their opportunities online.

 - Introduce yourself and have questions prepared.
-When you have concluded your discussion, ask for email or contact information for follow-up for follow-up purposes and a thank you note, if appropriate.
+When you have concluded your discussion, ask for email or contact information for follow-up purposes and a thank you note, if appropriate.

 - After each interaction, jot down quick notes for future reference.